-- Personnel solicitation (an attempt by a personnel to get extra function, investors, or other benefits from the firm they perform for or from other personnel)
+- Personnel solicitation (an attempt by personnel to get extra work, investors, or other benefits from the firm they work for or from other personnel),

 - What will happen if the agreement is overstepped (arbitration).

-Our security and insurance management experts should engage and contribute their expertise to ensuring that Kayndrexsphere intangible assets are consistently and effectively safeguarded and positioned to realise the economic and free trade benefits which they are capable of delivering.
+Our security and risk management experts should engage and contribute their expertise to ensuring that the Foundation’s intangible assets are consistently and effectively safeguarded and positioned to realise the economic and free trade benefits which they are capable of delivering.

-For more information regarding application of intellectual property rights and relevant documents please contact us.
+For more information regarding use of intellectual property rights and relevant documents please contact us.